 Although hybrid and electric cars are currently all the rage, for some, nothing beats an internal-combustion engine.
-In fact, affordable, fuel-efficient, gasoline-powered cars still outnumber electric cars.
-They also have a lock on the under-$30,000 category— at least, for now.
-With 2022 shaping up to be a year of record-high gas prices, getting the most from a tank of fuel is more important than ever.
-Here’s a brief overview of what fuel-efficiency means and our top picks for the most fuel-efficient cars in Canada.
+Affordable, fuel-efficient, gasoline-powered cars still outnumber electric cars.
+They also have a lock on the under $30,000 category— at least, for now.
+While gas prices continue to fluctuate, getting the most from a fuel tank is more important than ever.
+However, with the rise in popularity of hybrid vehicles, here’s a brief overview of what fuel efficiency means and our top picks for the most fuel-efficient cars in Canada.

-Fuel-efficiency refers to the distance you can travel in your vehicle on an amount of fuel.
+Fuel efficiency refers to the distance you can travel in your vehicle on an amount of fuel.
 The first (and most common) reference is litres per 100km (litres/100km).
-This is how many litres of fuel your car needs in order to travel 100km.
-You’ll often see it referred to as ‘fuel economy’.
-Rule of thumb on this one: the lower the number of litres stated, the better the fuel economy.
+This is how many litres of fuel your car needs to travel 100km.
+You’ll often see it referred to as ‘fuel economy.’
+Rule of thumb: the lower the number of litres stated, the better the fuel economy.

 What do the EPA fuel economy numbers mean?

 The Environmental Protection Agency tests all vehicles under controlled lab conditions so consumers can compare the fuel economy between different models.
 These conditions are designed to account for real-world driving conditions.
-Conditions, such as faster driving speeds and acceleration, air conditioner use and colder outside temperatures, are tested.
-However, on the road, your vehicle’s mileage will vary due to factors, such as individual driving habits, cargo and maintenance.
-Vehicles mpg are usually shown rated for city, highway, and combined ratings (city/highway/combined).
+Conditions like faster driving speeds and acceleration, air conditioner use and colder outside temperatures are tested.
+However, on the road, your vehicle’s mileage will vary due to individual driving habits, cargo and maintenance.
+Vehicles’ mpg is usually rated for city, highway, and combined ratings.

 Top 10 most fuel-efficient cars in Canada

-If you’re looking for fuel-efficiency in the pursuit of your next vehicle, here are the top ten fuel-efficient cars in Canada you should invest in:
+If you’re looking for fuel efficiency in the pursuit of your next vehicle, here are the top 10 fuel-efficient cars in Canada you should consider investing in (in no particular order):

 1. Mitsubishi Mirage